 - Could have had a better paint job

 There are some minor flaws with the Wilks TX625 petrol pressure washer, but they are massively outweighed by all the positives.
 Great power, lots of innovative accessories and good fuel economy.
-All for under 300 pounds.
+All for under or around £300 pounds.
 A steal.

 Hyundai HYW3100P Petrol Pressure Washer